fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

 A dataflow unit encapsulates a *kind of computation*.
 For example, if an energy demand has to be computed in a dataflow, an ``EnergyDemandUnit`` processing unit can be defined.

 Such a unit is a *type*, in the sense that it is an abstract blueprint that shall be instantiated in order to rely on actual units to perform the expected computations.
-Therefore, in our example, a ``class_EnergyDemandUnit`` processing unit shall be defined (specified and implemented) so that we can obtain various unit instances out of it to populate our dataflow.
+Therefore, in our example, a ``class_EnergyDemandUnit`` processing unit shall be defined (specified and implemented), so that we can obtain various unit instances out of it in order to populate our dataflow.

 As discussed in the next section, each of the instances of a given dataflow unit defines input and output ports_.

+..
+Note:: It shall be noted that, additionally, each processing unit instance benefits from a **state** of its own (that it may or may not use): the attributes that the unit class introduced are available in order to implement any memory needed by the unit, and of course these attributes will retain their values through the whole lifetime of that instance (hence through simulation ticks and diascas).

+		  So a unit may encapsulate any processing between a pure, stateless function to a more autonomous, stateful, agent.

 .. _ports: